Gmail Read Receipt: A Complete and Simple Guide to Tracking Emails Effectively (2025)

 • Sort by dates to identify follow-ups.

-Among the many available tools, Mail Track for Gmail stands out for being simple, intuitive, and free for basic features.
+Among the many available tools, Mail Tracker for Gmail stands out for being simple, intuitive, and free for basic features.

 Features include: